I love my toddlers, they’re remarkable.

 A while ago, I lamented over on Babycentre about what I would fix if I were re-designing the baby of the future.
 Now it’s the turn of the humble toddler; these are the things I would design out should I be put in charge of things (you never know).

 They seem to be hell bent on getting scurvy.
 Parents around the globe are spending their last bits of energy blending vegetables into bolognese sauce whilst thinking f*ck it, why don’t I just give them a fruit shoot and a chocolate biscuit.
-The toddler of the future should be less hell-bent on refusing anything with any nutritional benefit.
+The toddler of the future should be less fixated on refusing anything with any nutritional benefit.

 2) In fact, refusal to eat anything really